 It’s Christmas time in Edinburgh!
 What better way to celebrate the festive season than by checking out all the must-do things in the capital this Christmas.
 Make the season bright by mixing up your routine and venturing out among the merry makers to experience Christmas in Edinburgh.
-Who knows, maybe going along to see the panto is just what you need to get you in to the festive mood (oh no it won't! oh yes it will!)
+Read on to discover all the things you need to get you in to the festive mood!

 Taking a picture of the Dome lights